 Source: UNEP (2017)

-In 1994, the Ministry of Industry and the Thailand Environment Institute launched the Thai Green Label.
-It has since become a guideline for green public procurement products.
+The Ministry of Industry and the Thailand Environment Institute launched the Thai Green Label. in 1994, as a guide for green public procurement products.
 It has 27 product categories, including recycled plastic.
 Two other labels, Green Cart and Green Leaf, regulate designated green procurement products and hotels, respectively.

-The Republic of Korea’s Ministry of Environment enacted the Act on the Promotion of the Purchase of Eco-Products in 2005, making the country the second to regulate the purchase of eco-products.
+The Republic of Korea’s Ministry of Environment enacted the Act on the Promotion of the Purchase of Eco-Products in 2005, making it the second country to regulate the purchase of eco-products.
 The act promotes the eco-product market by requiring green product procurement to minimise environmental pollution and support sustainable development.
-Under the law, the Ministry of Environment is responsible for formulating guidelines for environmentally friendly products, while government agencies are responsible for buying green products with the Korean Eco-label, Energy Saving Mark, or Good Recycled Mark.
-The labels cover a range of products, including recycled plastic products, furniture, household appliances, amongst others.
-The act has increased the amount of green purchasing products from US$255 million in 2004 to US$850 million in its first year of implementation.
+The Ministry of Environment is responsible under the law for formulating environmentally friendly product guidelines, while government agencies are responsible for buying green products with the Korean Eco-label, Energy Saving Mark, or Good Recycled Mark.
+The labels cover a range of products, including recycled plastic products, furniture, and household appliances.
+The act increased green purchasing products from US$255 million in 2004 to US$850 million in its first year of implementation.
 To further promote green procurement, the government provides information on the green products information platform and in the standard green procurement ordinance, shares and disseminates best practices, facilitates green procurement training, and grants fiscal incentives (UNEP, 2017).

 Asia-Pacific Economic Cooperation (APEC) Committee on Trade and Investment (2013), Green Public Procurement in the Asia Pacific Region: Challenges and Opportunities for Green Growth and Trade. http://publications.apec.org/-/media/APEC/Publications/2013/6/Green-Public-Procurement-in-the-Asia-Pacific-Region-Challenges-and-Opportunities-for-Green-Growth-an/TOC/Main-Report.pdf (accessed 9 December 2019).